skimby/Aurabnb/README.md

-# AirBnB Clone
+# Airbnb Clone

-Welcome to the AirBnB Clone site.
-AirBnB is an online space-sharing platform that allows guests to book places for their vacations, business trips and more.
+Welcome to the Airbnb Clone site.
+Airbnb is an online space-sharing platform that allows guests to book places for their vacations, business trips and more.

-Explore AirBnB Clone Site: https://airbnb-skimby.herokuapp.com/
+Explore Airbnb Clone Site: https://airbnb-skimby.herokuapp.com/

 ## Technologies
  - JavaScript